 Optional: If you choose to bring gifts for the local community, the lodge collects them for teachers at the nearby schools, who use them to reward the top-performing students at the end of the term.
 They recommend small items such as pens, pencils, erasers, pencil sharpeners, pencil cases, calculators, cards, arts and crafts supplies, stickers, or balloons.

 Children of all ages are welcome at Mfuwe Lodge, but kids must be 12 or older to participate in walking safaris.
 At the Bushcamps, where walking safaris are a daily activity, families with children under 12 must reserve the entire camp and hire a private guide and vehicle to accompany the children on game drives while adults walk.
+Child rates apply to children under 12 when sharing with two adults.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.